 2. Peanuts help build muscle and support recovery from exercise.

 Eating a variety of protein sources, including plant-based sources such as peanuts, can help with muscle growth, maintenance and recovery.
 Peanuts have 7 grams of high-quality plant-based protein per ounce — more than any other nut and similar to beans.
-The protein found in peanuts can even help repair muscle tissue that’s damaged as a result of exercise.
+The protein found in them can even help repair muscle tissue that’s damaged as a result of exercise.

 In fact, a recent study* from researchers at Auburn University suggest that when combined with resistance training, peanut powder is an effective plant-based protein option for increasing select markers of muscle growth and strength in untrained older adults.
-These are important findings that show the role peanuts could play in supporting healthy aging and longevity.
+These are important findings that show the role they could play in supporting healthy aging and longevity.
 You can learn more about why the protein from peanut powder compliments resistance training so well and benefits the muscle of people of all ages by checking out our newest fact sheet here!

 3. Peanuts fit into any eating plan.

 No matter the eating plan you follow to reach your fitness goals, the versatility of peanuts means that they can easily fit into meals for breakfast, lunch and dinner.
-Even better, as a plant-based source of protein, peanuts are extremely budget-friendly to include in all types of diets — two servings of peanuts cost less than 30 cents and deliver 14 grams of power-packed plant protein.
+Even better, as a plant-based source of protein, they are extremely budget-friendly to include in all types of diets — two servings of peanuts cost less than 30 cents and deliver 14 grams of power-packed plant protein.

-From weekend warriors to competitive athletes and everyone in between, peanuts, peanut powder and peanut butter can be an important part of a nutritious eating plan for performance, recovery and well-being.
+From weekend warriors to competitive athletes and everyone in between, peanuts, peanut powder and butter can be an important part of a nutritious eating plan for performance, recovery and well-being.
 When you choose peanuts, you can know you’re getting a heaping helping of goodness that can power your workout from beginning to end — and then some!

 *This study was funded by The Peanut Institute.

 Morning Exercise: Peanut Energy Smoothie